/ seo-glossary / What Is Brand Mentions? SEO Glossary

 Type Description SEO Value

-Linked mention Brand name with a hyperlink to your site Direct link equity plus brand signal
+Linked mention Brand name with a hyperlink to your site Direct link equity plus brand recognition

-Unlinked mention Brand name referenced without a link Implied link signal, entity building
+Unlinked mention Brand name referenced without a link Reputation and entity building, no confirmed link equity

 Linked mentions provide the traditional SEO benefit of a backlink combined with brand recognition.
-Unlinked mentions still carry value because they contribute to your brand's overall online presence and entity strength.
+Unlinked mentions still carry value because they contribute to your brand's overall online presence and reputation, even though Google has not confirmed that they pass link equity.

 How to Earn Brand Mentions